Best Google Ads Automation Tricks

 - Based on the cost per conversion.

 - To ensure they appear in the first page of Google results.

 You can also directly configure your campaigns to cease once you’ve reached a certain budget spend through a certain number of clicks partway through the day.

 Another really common practice is to automate increase on bidding for campaigns performing well according to their cost per conversion.

 What you should watch out for when setting automations on your Google Ads account.

 …when setting automatic rules to increase or decrease daily bids on an entire account.
 Try to make really small changes always taking into account the previous day, and don’t make larger changes without closely observing the performance over time.

 Don’t double dip on data…

-…if you have set a rule weekly, the longest data window that you should set is the previous 7 days, not more not less, as you would be optimizing the same set of data twice.
+…if you have set a weekly rule.
+The longest data window that you should set is the previous 7 days, no more no less, as you would be optimizing the same set of data twice.